Notice of Pre-AIA or AIA Status

 Clarke, a similar injection device, teaches a shield (skirt 43) being transparent (cite below), and a distal axial end of the needle shield (38, fig 3) coupled to a cup-shaped skirt (skirt 43; para 0027 discloses “the placement foot 43 of the exemplary embodiments may be made from an at least partially transparent material such that alignment with the eye, e.g. a periphery of the cornea, may be facilitated.
 Further, those of skill in the art will understand that an underside of the placement foot 43, for example a surface of the foot 43 which contacts the eye may include a frictional layer or other means for gripping, without injury, the eye”).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use the structural features of Clarke in the injection device of Himbert to provide “an apparatus for intraocular injection which ensures that a needle remains covered until use and facilitates removal of a needle cover” para 0007, Clarke.
-To be clear the modification is done by adding the contact surface of Clarke to the end of the bellows of Himbert and making the two unitary as in Clarke and making both the bellows and the cup-shaped skirt out of the transparent material.
+To be clear the modification is done by adding the contact surface and the aperture for the needle of Clarke to the end of the bellows of Himbert and making the two unitary as in Clarke and making both the bellows and the cup-shaped skirt out of the transparent material.

 In reference to independent claim 14, Himbert discloses a medical injection device (fig 1, 2, & 7), comprising: